mlanza/ai-literacy/201/13-sops-as-a-runtime.md

 Not because the SOP says to.
 But because **you know how to pilot a chatbot well**.

+> **Note:** While the SOP "executes" when stepped through with ChatGPT, it does *not* run autonomously.
+You are the runtime.
+In constrained chat environments like this, the model has no memory of prior files or state unless you supply it.
+You may need to upload files, paste content, or repeat intermediate outputs to carry them forward.
+The bot can help do the work, but *you have to orchestrate it*.

 ### 📥 Step 1: Delegating Intelligently